 I went to Victory Liner Bus station – Cubao to take the bus going to Iba, Zambales.
 (Kindly tell the driver that you need to get off at San Felipe.
 Tip: Use Google Map and thank me later).
-A one-way ticket costs PHP 300+ or you could check online as they might adjust the fare from time to time.
-After getting off the bus, you can ride a tricycle going to Liwliwa beach or tell the driver to drop you off at Circle hostel.
+A one-way ticket costs PHP 300+ or you could check it here.
+After getting off the bus, you can ride a tricycle going to Liwliwa beach or just tell the driver to drop you off at Circle hostel.

-Don’t look for 5-star hotels because there’s none.
-Though there are many hostels to choose from, I will only feature one.
+Please don’t look for 5-star hotels because there’s none.
+There are hostels to choose from but I am recommending Good Karma Surf Resort.

 Meet Dragon.
 Good Karma’s resident dog.
 So adorable!

-Use of skateboard ramp is free but they are open for donations in which proceeds will be used to maintain the ramp and also to support community events in Liwliwa.
+Use of skateboard ramp is free but they are open for donations and proceeds will be used to maintain the ramp, of course and also to support community events in Liwliwa.
+How nice!

 For inquiry and reservation, contact DK: +639267261917